Best of 2016: Best LPs - 20 to 1

 Best Parisian LP of 2016

 Dr Chan is soon to be a very big name in France.
-His first LP, Mental Dhead, has some of the jangle pop that Dr Chan used to play - see "Always Fun" - but also is very nervous.
+His first LP, Mental Dhead, has some of the jangle pop that Dr Chan used to play - see "Always Fun" - but is also very nervous.
 "Sleeping Like A Horse" proves that Dr Chan has excellent skills and the band singer has a voice that makes his LPs some sort of creepy-Fidlar-ish meets King Tuff.
 These guys know how to rock'n'roll, they know how to trash a place and how to make a drum party!

 13. Mozes and the Firstborn - Great Pile of Nothing